 You might be a binge watcher if you sometimes sit down to watch one show and two or three hours later you’re still in front of the TV with your eyes starting to glaze over.

 It happens to the best of us.
 Thanks to On Demand, HBO and various other streaming platforms like Netflix, we have access to hundreds of options we can watch in one sitting.
 A survey from the U.S. Bureau of Labor Statistics shows the average American spends approximately 2.7 hours watching TV per day, which adds up to almost 20 hours per week in total.
 In fact, according to a Netflix survey 61 percent of users regularly watch between 2-6 episodes of a show in one sitting.
+(Note: these stats were compiled before Covid-19, so the numbers are likely much higher now).

 How can binging be bad when it feels so good?